tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

     -  Fill in the remaining parameters, but if you change anything, be sure to note it for future reference throughout the lab.

+    -  The **userObjectId** can be retreived by navigating to Azure Active Directory blade and searching for your user account.
+On the user account page, you will find your object id which you can copy and paste into the field.

     -  Check the **I agree to the terms and conditions stated above** checkbox.

     -  Select **Purchase**.